Questions and Answers: Academic Advisement

 When and where is course information available?

 MVCC courses are listed in our online course search.
-You can search by campus and campus or academic department.
+You can search by campus or academic department.
 It is usually possible to view at least one semester in advance.
 In general, the schedule for Fall is available the previous March, and the schedule for Spring is available the previous October.

 After I have registered, is there anything else I need to do?

 Yes, you need to secure your classes with the Business Office.
-Whether you use financial aid, pay by FACTS (online payment or payment plan), credit card, check, cash, or third party payer such as an employer, you always need to secure your schedule by notifying the Business Office of how you will be paying.
+Whether you use financial aid, pay by E-Cashier (online payment or payment plan), credit card, check, cash, or third party payer such as an employer, you always need to secure your schedule by notifying the Business Office of how you will be paying.

 Is it too late for me to add or drop a class?